Home Articles Top 10 Iconic Buildings by Zaha Hadid

 Galaxy SOHO by Zaha Hadid

 Zaha Hadid’s buildings challenge static notions of space, replacing them with fluid systems shaped by motion, technology, and imagination.
-These ten iconic projects demonstrate how her architecture transcended aesthetics to influence how people move through, interact with, and experience the built environment.
+From her Zaha Hadid buildings in the UK to her landmark towers in Miami and New York, these iconic projects demonstrate how her architecture transcended aesthetics to influence how people move through, interact with, and experience the built environment.
 Her legacy continues to inspire architects worldwide, proving that bold experimentation can redefine architectural possibility.

 Share